RoshanV23/RoshanV23/README.md

 - 👋 Hi, I’m Roshan Vishwakarma @RoshanV23
 - 👀 I’m interested in Data Analytics, Data Science, Microsoft Power BI, other dashboarding tools, Machine Learning
-- 🌱 I’m currently absorbing more knowledge on my intersets
 - 💞️ I’m looking to collaborate on Data Analytical and Visualisation aspects
 - 📫 You can reach me on 1) roshangeo23@gmail.com
                           2) www.linkedin.com/in/roshanv23